rknambiar/Lane-and-Vehicle-Detection/README.md

 # CVision-RoadLane
-This project aims at detecting road-lanes using python and OpenCV
+This project aims at detecting road-lanes using Python and OpenCV

+Code developed as a part of the SelfDriving Car NanoDegree Module 2.